- Strike speed is especially important to the life of a snake. It is the difference between a big dinner or going to bed hungry.

 #6: Southern Black Racer — The World’s Fastest Non-Venomous Snakes

-Constrictors are typically some of the slowest snake species on Earth, but the Southern black racer is too small and its ambitions too big to allow it to lay in wait and slowly squeeze its prey to death.
-Instead, it will use its speed and momentum to pin prey to the ground or trees and suffocate them to death rather than wrapping their bodies entirely around.
+Constrictors are some of the slowest snake species on Earth, so the Southern black racer‘s scientific name is a bit misleading.
+This snake doesn’t constrict its prey, it uses brute force to pin it down and suffocate it.
 That land speed is a necessity for evading predators as well.
 Racers have developed great talents for climbing and swimming as well as sprinting, but hawks have developed a keen sense of eyesight and both the momentum and accuracy to pluck a black racer right up.
 That’s not to say that the black racer can’t put up a fight.
 Researchers have observed instances where great horned owls were strangled by racers, which in turn died from injuries inflicted by the owl’s talons.

 Speed on Water: 2.5 Miles Per Hour

-#4: King Cobra — The Snakes With the Fastest Killing Poison
+#4: King Cobra — The Snakes With The Fastest Killing Venom

 Time to Kill a Human: 30 Minutes

 The longest venomous snake in the world is such a lethal killer that they’ve taken to making other cobras their prey.
 Their venom is a unique blend of different toxins — but they can inject roughly a quarter of an ounce into their victims with their needle-sharp teeth.
 Few animals have immunity from this toxin, meaning that the king cobra has few natural enemies.
 One exception is the mongoose, a feisty little mammal that’s known for facing down the king cobra.
 Mongoose is typically three feet long, while king cobras can reach a staggering length of 18 feet.
-Mongoose isn’t immune to the toxin that cobras produce, but they do have a resistance that allows them to stay in the fight even if they’re a bit.
-Both animals are lightning quick, and a fight on land could go either way.
+The mongoose isn’t immune to cobra toxins, but they do have a resistance that allows them to stay in the fight even if they’re bitten.
+Both animals are lightning-quick, and a fight on land could go either way.

-#3: Eastern Diamondback Rattlesnake — The Fastest Strike Speed in America
+#3: Cottonmouth — The Fastest Strike Speed In America

 For ambush predators, being able to reach high movement speeds on land isn’t always a necessity, but a fraction of a millisecond can mean the difference between life and death.
-The Eastern diamondback rattlesnake’s fangs can cover over six feet in less than a second, and it can strike out at a length up to two-thirds of its entire body length.
+The cottonmouth’s fangs can cover over six feet in less than a second; and it can strike out at a length up to two-thirds of its entire body length.
 A fight isn’t what this snake is looking for.
-Once its prey has been injected with poison, the diamondback will let it wander off to die and follow at its leisure.
+Once its prey has been injected with venom, the snake will let it wander off to die and follow at its leisure.
 Mammalian prey can range in size from mice to rabbits.
-The rattle serves as a way to warn off potential predators before striking.

 Strike Speed: 2.67 Meters Per Second

 Strike speed can make a big difference for venomous snakes that simply need to inject their prey with a single bite — but the science journalism community is more interested in why a snake that produces no venom and constricts its prey to death would need a strike speed of nearly that of a diamondback.
-It may have contradicted common conceptions about how venomous and nonvenomous snakes developed in tandem, but it makes sense when you consider that the constriction process can kill prey in just a matter of seconds.
-It’s a reminder that predators and prey are in a constant evolutionary arms race — and it’s a race that’s often measured in fractions of a second.
+It may have contradicted common beliefs about how venomous and nonvenomous snakes developed in tandem, but it makes sense when you consider that the constriction process can kill prey in just a matter of seconds.
+It’s a reminder that predators and prey are in a constant evolutionary arms race — often measured in fractions of a second.